sinon/sinon.github.io/content/future-python-type-checkers.md

 **pyre** - A type checker from Meta, written in a mix of OCaml and Python.
 Designed to handle Meta's massive Python codebase, pyre introduced several performance optimizations and incremental checking capabilities.
 However, Meta is now developing pyrefly as pyre's successor.

 **pytype** - Google's type checker that takes a unique approach by performing type inference on unannotated Python code.
-Unlike other checkers that primarily validate existing type annotations, pytype can infer types from runtime behavior and generate stub files for gradual typing adoption.
-Written in Python, it's particularly useful for analyzing legacy codebases without type hints.
+Unlike other checkers that primarily validate existing type annotations, pytype can infer types from runtime behaviour and generate stub files for gradual typing adoption.
+Written in Python, it's particularly useful for analysing legacy codebases without type hints.
 However, Google announced in 2024 that pytype is being deprecated and Python 3.12 will be the last supported version of Python.

 ## The newcomers